torvalds/linux/Documentation/staging/rpmsg.rst

-Modern SoCs typically employ heterogeneous remote processor devices in asymmetric multiprocessing (AMP) configurations, which may be running different instances of operating system, whether it's Linux or any other flavor of real-time OS.
+Modern SoCs typically employ heterogeneous remote processor devices in asymmetric multiprocessing (AMP) configurations, which may be running different instances of operating system, whether it's GNU/Linux or any other flavor of real-time OS.

 OMAP4, for example, has dual Cortex-A9, dual Cortex-M3 and a C64x+ DSP.
-Typically, the dual cortex-A9 is running Linux in a SMP configuration, and each of the other three cores (two M3 cores and a DSP) is running its own instance of RTOS in an AMP configuration.
+Typically, the dual cortex-A9 is running GNU/Linux in a SMP configuration, and each of the other three cores (two M3 cores and a DSP) is running its own instance of RTOS in an AMP configuration.